ProtoconNet/protocon-general-doc/docs/cli/lookup.rst

 * 99999999999999999977 = 99999999999999999999 - (2 create account: 10 * 2) - (2 fee: 1 * 2)

-2. Also you can lookup genesis account from digest api.
+2. You can also look up genesis account from digest api.

 .. code-block:: shell